nushell-prophet/numd/README.md

 //
 //
 // Flags:
-//   -o, --result-md-path <path> - path to a resulting `.md` file; if omitted, updates the original file
+//   -o, --result-md-path <path>: path to a resulting `.md` file; if omitted, updates the original file
-//   --echo - output resulting markdown to the terminal instead of writing to file
+//   --echo: output resulting markdown to the terminal instead of writing to file
-//   --strip-markdown - keep only Nushell script, strip all markdown tags
+//   --strip-markdown: keep only Nushell script, strip all markdown tags
 //
 //
 // Parameters: